Is DMARC free? Yes! However, there are a few considerations that you need to be aware of first.

 Email is one of the most important channels for marketers to communicate with customers.
 However, email is also one of the most dangerous channels for Phishing and spam.
 DMARC adds another layer of security that helps prevent spoofing attacks, working in harmony with SPF and DKIM to ensure all incoming emails have email authentication headers and signed bodies that can be cross-checked during verification.

 Is DMARC free?
-The answer to this question is both yes and no. While the DMARC standard is free to use, manual implementation isn’t always a wise decision unless you harbour years and years of hands-on experience.
+The answer to this question is both yes and no. While the DMARC standard is free to use, manual implementation isn’t always a wise decision unless you harbor years and years of hands-on experience.

 Moreover, you will need to allocate staff to configure and manage the system.
 To look at the bigger picture, the benefits of DMARC can far outweigh the costs helping you save considerable a amount by preventing email scams.
-Businesses investing in software and services to enable DMARC monitoring and enforcement have experience a 10% improvement in the deliverability of emails over time with minimized spam complaints.
+Businesses investing in software and services to enable DMARC monitoring and enforcement have experienced a 10% improvement in the deliverability of emails over time with minimized spam complaints.

-PowerDMARC provides custom plans for small businesses, mid-sized companies and large enterprises starting at only 8 USD per month.
+PowerDMARC provides custom plans for small businesses, mid-sized companies, and large enterprises starting at only 8 USD per month.
 The plan includes an array of email authentication protocols like DMARC, SPF, DKIM, MTA-STS, and BIMI that security experts swear by today.